emrebekar/node-red-contrib-kafkajs/README.md

 Topic name of selected broker which is wanted to be consume
 #### Advanced Options
 Advanced options of Producer

+Some parameters can be send over kafka pipe.

+Notice: Parameters in Producer Node have to be null

+msg.key
+msg.topic
+msg.partition
+msg.headers

 ### kafkajs-consumer
 #### Name (Optional)